CLTPayne/family-jewels-dapp/README.md

 As an ethereum whale
 So that I have the latest rankings
-I wan the leader board to be updated regularly
+I want the leader board to be updated regularly

 As an aspiring collector
 So that I know who the competition are